khushianandyadav/CODE-REFACTORING-AND-PERFORMANCE-OPTIMIZATION/README.md

 3. Performance:
     The refactored code avoids redundant calculations by computing discounts once and reusing the computed values.

-By refactoring the code, we achieve cleaner, more maintainable, and efficient code, enhancing both its readability and performance.
+By refactoring the code, cleaner, more maintainable, and efficient code is achieved, enhancing both its readability and performance.
 This approach ensures that the code is easier to understand, extend, and debug, ultimately leading to better software development practices.